-SPS 192.306 Second's duties at events.
-The following provisions apply to seconds assisting a mixed martial arts contestant:
+SPS 192.22 Second's duties.
+The following provisions apply to seconds assisting a contestant:

-(1) A maximum of 3 licensed seconds will be allowed to assist any one contestant or be positioned in a designated area by a cage or fenced area during a non-championship bout.
+(1) A maximum of 3 licensed seconds will be allowed to assist any one contestant or be positioned in a designated area by the ring or cage during a non-championship bout.
 For championship bouts, there may be 4 licensed seconds allowed to assist any one contestant.
 The appropriate number of licensed seconds allowed for championship and non-championship bouts will be subject to the approval of the commissioner or department representative and based on venue size and space.
+A licensed second under the age of 18 may not assist a contestant unless accompanied by a licensed second at least 18 years of age.

-(2) A maximum of 2 seconds may enter the contest area cage to tend to a contestant between rounds.
-In case of an open cut, the ringside physician or a cut man who is licensed as a second may enter the cage or fenced area.
-No person other than the contestants and referee may enter the cage or fenced area during a bout.
+(2) A maximum of 2 seconds may enter the ring or cage to tend to a contestant between rounds.
+In case of an open cut, the ringside physician or a cut man who is licensed as a second may enter the ring or cage.
+No person other than the contestants and referee may enter the ring or cage during a bout.
+Licensed seconds under the age of 18 are prohibited from entering the ring or cage.